Drayux/Catalyst/Install/04-environment.md

 ### Console
 ~~`powerline-console-fonts` ➤➤ [Terminus](https://terminus-font.sourceforge.net/) console font patched with powerline symbols~~
+_The tweaked block symbols look awful with LY's bigclock display._

 ### Additional notes
 Fontconfig is a powerful tool that lets multiple fonts be effectly combined together.
 It generally comes as a dependency with any GUI-related software, and will fallback to other fonts if the current glyph is absent in the selected font.
 Subsequently, this makes it harder to customize which icons to use, so my ambition is to minimize the number of duplicates found in these "extra" font packages.